Netflix/spectator-cpp/libs/config/README.md

 ### Warning

-If the environment variable `SPECTATOR_OUTPUT_LOCATION` is set this will override the value specefied in the `WriterConfig` read the `WriterConfig` readme.md for more details.
+If the environment variable `SPECTATOR_OUTPUT_LOCATION` is set this will override the value specified in the `WriterConfig` read the `WriterConfig` readme.md for more details.